ilmax/site/content/posts/k3s-raspberry-tls/index.md

 {{<figure src="dns01.svg" alt="Let's Encrypt DNS01 challenge" caption="*The diagram DNS-01 challenge*" nozoom=true >}}

-{{<alert icon="lightbulb">}}
+{{<alert icon="lightbulb" cardColor="#097969" conColor="#AFE1AF" textColor="#f1faee">}}
-If you want to read more about how the ACME protocol works, you can read the internet standard [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555)
+**Tip:** If you want to read more about how the ACME protocol works, you can read the internet standard [RFC 8555](https://datatracker.ietf.org/doc/html/rfc8555)
 {{</alert>}}

 ### DNS Registrar

-I'm using Cloudflare as my registrar because I love their services, all the functionality I need from Cloudflare is supported by their API hence can be automated, there are a lot of integrations and it works natively with cert-manager.
+I'm using Cloudflare as my registrar because I love their services, their API allows us to automate DNS management, there are a lot of integrations already existing for Cloudflare and it works natively with cert-manager.

 Cloudflare is not the only provider supported by cert-manager and the list of all the supported providers for the DNS-01 challenge can be found [here](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers).